 Joy’s public interest practice has included pro bono work for habeas petitioners seeking adjustments to their sentences or conditions of confinement.
 One of her clients, Jamere I. Hall, received an Executive Grant of Clemency, reducing his term of imprisonment for a drug-related offense by more than 12 years.
 See “These are the names of inmates granted clemency by the Obama administration,” Washington Post, 11/22/2016.

 Joy earned her J.D. from UCLA School of Law, where she served as President of the UCLA Law Moot Court Honors Program Executive Board and won Best Oralist and Best Brief in the UCLA Law Roscoe Pound Moot Court Tournament.

 Roscoe Pound Moot Court Tournament: Best Oralist and Best Brief

 District of Columbia Bar

-United States District Courts: Eastern District of Virginia, Western District of Virginia, District of Columbia
+United States District Courts: Southern District of New York, Eastern District of Virginia, Western District of Virginia, District of Columbia